ikt32/scripts-updates/faq.md

 2. takes notes of the system it's running on for the license data,
 3. generates the license and encrypts it

 A combination of the unsigned executable, network communication, system profiling and encryption may trigger some anti-virus software.

-### Q: The scripts claim they're not activated!
+### Q: The scripts claim they're not activated?

 A: Make sure to have run the [License Generator](licgen-readme), which you obtain through Patreon, and be logged into Patreon when the browser opens to authorize the license generator to check if you can use it.

 The license generator indicates if it was successful or if anything failed.

+### Q: Can I try the scripts before getting a Patreon subscription?

+A: At the time of writing, no. An upcoming Manual Transmission update will include a demo mode to test things if you've not had experience with it pre-3095.

 ## Compatibility